 - Wilson, D. (1994).
 Comparative and international education: Fraternal or Siamese twins?
 Comparative Education Review, 38(4), 449-486. - Takayama, K., Sriprakash, A., Connell, R. (2017).
 Toward a postcolonial comparative and international education.
-Comparative Education Review, 61(S1), S1-S24. - Jules, T.D., Shields, R., & Thomas, M.A.M.
-(2021).
-The Bloomsbury Handbook of Theory in Comparative and International Education.
-Bloomsbury.
-This textbook will be used in both Theoretical Foundations I and II courses.
-A full e-text for free is available in the library. - You will find a number of resources in the Lib-guide.
+Comparative Education Review, 61(S1), S1-S24. - Monkman, K. (2022).
+Recognizing Complexity in Our Changing Contexts: Centering What Matters in Comparative and International Education.
+Comparative Education Review, 66(4), 000-000. - You will find a number of resources in the Lib-guide.
 The link and password will be provided soon to begin perusing the readings to get situated in the field.